Mark Longhurst: Life and career

 In 1993, Longhurst was voted News Broadcaster of the Year in the BT Regional Press Awards.

 Longhurst joined Sky News in 1996, initially as business correspondent, before moving into the studio as a presenter.
 He presented a range of programmes and slots for Sky, including Sky News Today, Sunrise and latterly weekend editions of Sky News at Ten.
 He left Sky News in August 2016, as a result of heavy cost-saving measures at Sky.

 He made a documentary about Donald Campbell, made in conjunction with the Campbell family, which was aired on the History Channel in the summer of 2011 to critical acclaim.

 Longhurst is currently a guest lecturer on the MA course for Broadcast Journalism at the University of Sussex.
 He joined ITV News West Country in March 2017, before departing in October 2017.

 He joined GB News as a guest presenter in June 2022.
-In September 2022, Longhurst became a regular presenter on the channel, initially alongside Gloria De Piero and subsequently solo.
+In September 2022, Longhurst became a regular presenter of news-led content on the channel, hosting alongside Gloria De Piero initially, and Pip Tomson more recently.
+He also presented solo occasionally, and played a large part in the channel's coverage of the death of Queen Elizabeth II and Charles III's accession to the throne.
+He left the channel in October 2023.